Sequential Network Design: Conclusion and Discussion

+The proof is analogous to that of Lemma 1, with agent heterogeneity further amplifying the resulting inequalities.
+According to this result, the social planner tends to connect agents with high $\theta$ values first before connecting agents with divergent or polarized $\theta$ values.
+Consequently, the optimal strategy forms networks in which the neighbors of an agent with low $\theta$ are nested within those of an agent with high $\theta$.
+As a result, the formed network is also an NSG in each period, and Theorem 1 continues to holds.
+However, Theorem 2 does not hold under heterogeneity: if an agent's $\theta$ is substantially larger than others', then the optimal network formed in period $t = n - 1$, denoted $\mathbf{G}^*(n - 1)$, is a star network centered on the the high-$\theta$ agent.

+Our developed framework is distinctive for its breadth, showing that networks optimized for maximizing different walk-based centrality measures, such as Katz-Bonacich centrality, diffusion centrality, and community centrality, exhibit similar structural characteristics.
+As demonstrated in Lemma \ref{lem:non-linear} in the Appendix, our primary finding (Theorem \ref {thm:unweighted-NSG}) applies even to situations where the planner's immediate utility is derived from strategic complementary network games with convex best response functions.
+Nevertheless, our approach has limitations in contexts where walk-based measures inadequately reflect network value.
+Exploring these challenges necessitates additional research and alternative methodological approaches.

-In the main text, we have discriminated between two NSGs in terms of the aggregate number of walks of arbitrary length.
-In fact, the NSG with the maximum spectral radius has the potential to be the optimal network since the spectral radius significantly contributes to the number of long-length walks.
-However, identifying the graph with the maximum spectral radius was initially proposed by \cite{Brualdi1985} and has remained an open question in mathematics for more than 35 years.
-This highlights the complexity of network optimization problems and the need for further research in this area.
+In our analysis, we have distinguished between two different NSGs based on their spectral radius.
+The challenge of identifying the graph with the maximum spectral radius was first presented by \cite{Brualdi1985} and has remained unsolved in mathematics for over three decades.
+Our work provides an initial contribution toward differentiating between NSGs (Lemma \ref {lem:unweighted-QC}), offering a foundation for further exploration in this area.